 Around 70% of your immune system is located in your gut, so dysbiosis of your gut microbiota through the use of antibiotics can affect your ability to fight off viral and bacterial infections.
 In these instances, probiotics may be able to restore your gut microbiota and boost your immune system as a result.

 In general, research suggests that disruption to the gut microbiota following a short course of antibiotics generally lasts between 6 weeks to 6 months, but the loss of some species can remain even after this time.
 Studies show promising results on the immune system from taking probiotics after taking antiobiotics.
-For example, one study has revealed that a seven-month intervention using Lactobacillus rhamnosus GG was able to prevent certain bacterial infections for the following 3 years and in turn correlated with reduced antibiotic use.
+For example, one study showed that a seven-month intervention using Lactobacillus rhamnosus GG was able to prevent certain bacterial infections for the following 3 years which in turn correlated with reduced antibiotic use.
 Additionally, another study using a multi-strain Lactobacillus protocol for 12 weeks, observed increasing levels of antibodies in the gut, demonstrating benefits to the immune system.
+Your diet also plays a vital role in supporting your immunity - discover the best '8 immunity boosting foods'.

-The use of antibiotics has been shown to deplete micronutrients, specifically Vitamin K (which assists with the blood clotting process) and B12 (integral for the brain and nervous system), by limiting their absorption.
+The use of antibiotics has been shown to deplete micronutrients, specifically Vitamin K, which assists with the blood clotting process, and Vitamin B12, which is integral for the brain and nervous system.
 The good news is that probiotics have been shown to provide positive impacts on the status of certain micronutrients (Vitamin B12, Calcium, Folate, Iron and Zinc), demonstrating their importance when taking antibiotics.
 Learn more about the best and worst foods for gut health.

 Having sufficient fibre in your diet is vital for overall gut health and regular bowel movements.
 However, high-fibre foods can produce more gas in the gut, which can translate into smelly farts.
+Our expert nutritionists explain how to know if you need a fibre supplement.
 You may also enjoy reading 'What do your farts say about your health?'.

-DR.VEGAN'S award-winning Gut Works® formula has 50 billion live cultures of 6 probiotic strains, including Lactobacillus Acidophilus, Bifidobacterium and Streptococcus as well as prebiotics to stimulate the growth of your beneficial gut bacteria.
-Research shows Gut Works® is 3x more effective than other probiotic supplements.
+The award-winning Gut Works® is a prebiotic and probiotic with 50 billion live cultures and 6 clinically studied strains, including Lactobacillus Acidophilus, Lactobacillus Rhamnosus, Bifidobacterium and Streptococcus.
+Crucially, Gut Works® also includes prebiotics to stimulate the growth of your beneficial gut bacteria.
+A customer survey by DR.VEGAN® showed Gut Works® to be 3x more effective than other probiotic supplements.*

-For best results, you should wait 1 or 2 hours after taking antibiotics to take your probiotic and continue to do so for several weeks once your antibiotic treatment has finished.
+For best results, you should wait 1 or 2 hours after taking antibiotics before taking your probiotic, and continue take a probiotic for several weeks once your antibiotic treatment has finished.
 Ensure you take Gut Works® at least 20 minutes before or after any hot drinks.

 Discover our range of award-winning vegan supplements and probiotics.